dibarra3/trust_signature/README.md

 2. Open the UI in your browser http://127.0.0.1:5000

+Sample Username and Password:
+Email: test@test.com
+Password: password

+Note that you can also create your own account if you would like, each payment and signature that you add will stay attached to your account.

 ### UI Work Flow
 #### 1. Sign In / Registration
    * Users create an account or log in from main entry page